Synopsis

 The 1970s Japan Landscape

-Catalog density by release year in the 1970s.
-Highlighted year (yellow) is when The Fall of Ako Castle premiered.
-197 total titles in this decade from Japan.
+Catalog density by release year across the 1970s in Japan, 197 titles in total.
+Highlighted year (yellow) is when The Fall of Ako Castle premiered alongside 19 others.

 Reception Benchmarks